uncfez/webpage/content/authors/estevecodina/_index.md

 title: Esteve Codina Sancho
 email: ""
 ---
 He has a PhD in Industrial Engineering from the UPC in 1994 with Extraordinary Doctorate award.
-He is currently Associate Professor at the Department of Statistics and Operations Research (DEIO) of the UPC.
+He is currently an Associate Professor at the UPC Department of Statistics and Operations Research (DEIO).

-His lines of research have covered the following areas:
+His lines of research cover the following areas:

-1. Development, analysis and applications of passenger transport planning models based on or associated with Wardrop's equilibrium principle, with an emphasis on congestion modeling.
+1. Development, analysis and applications of passenger transport planning models based on or associated with Wardrop’s equilibrium principle, with an emphasis on congestion modelling.
 2. Models and techniques for estimating demand in traffic and passenger transport networks.
 3. Mathematical programming models and methods for the design and planning at a strategic and tactical level of public transport networks.
 4. Models and applications of ICTs.

 Publications and projects can be found in [ https://futur.upc.edu/EsteveCodinaSancho](https://futur.upc.edu/EsteveCodinaSancho).
-He has been the Organizer of the 22nd Meeting of the EURO Working Group on Transportation in Barcelona in 2019.
+He was the Organizer of the 22nd Meeting of the EURO Working Group on Transportation in Barcelona in 2019.